raindropio/help/docs/using/collections/index.md

 ![](./collections.jpg)

-Each collection have a unique icon selected from thousands [searchable icons library](#change-icon).
+Each collection has a unique icon selected from thousands [searchable icons library](#change-icon).
 You can choose [view modes](../bookmarks/index.md#appearance) to fit your needs better and make your content shine: list, grid, headlines or masonry.

 Also, you can choose to [hide labels](../bookmarks/index.md#appearance) (because sometimes images speak louder than words),